 #5: Minimize Distractions

-Many advisors load their sites up with content and calculators.
-They believe a more robust website benefits them.
-Nothing could be further from the truth.
+Many advisors load their sites up with excess content and calculators.
+They believe a more robust website adds to their credibility.
+However, nothing could be further from the truth.
+All of the excess information can distract investors from your real goal - learning more about you and your firm.

-Your website should be designed to be a sales funnel that produces qualified prospects for your advice and services.
-Distractions just get in the way.
+Your financial advisor website should be designed to be a sales funnel that produces qualified prospects for your advice and services.
+Distractions just get in the way of your real objective.